 Of course, to save time (and your back), an electric log splitter is a good replacement for your ax or hatchet.
 Electric log splitters are usually categorized by their pressure rating in tons–this indicates the force exerted by the machine during the splitting process, effectively measuring its ability to chop large pieces of wood.

 Electric Log Splitter

-Things to Consider When Buying a Log Splitter
+Things To Consider When Buying a Log Splitter

 For an electric log splitter, consider the horsepower.
 There are many different types of wood, and popular brands usually prepare a chart identifying the best log splitter per type of wood.
-The higher the power rating, the higher the price, so make sure you consider how much wood you’ll be splitting.
+The higher the engine power rating, the higher the price, so make sure you consider how much wood you’ll be splitting.
 Also, make sure to consider its size and weight with respect to the user, as a large-sized heavy log splitter might not be suitable for some users.
-Also, it's important to prepare a space to use the log splitter in your workshop or back yard with access to a power source, and ensure that the proper safety measures are in place.
+Also, it’s important to prepare a space to use the electric log splitter in your workshop or backyard with access to a power source, and ensure that the proper safety measures are in place.

 The most important feature in choosing a log splitter is the safety control.
 Make sure there is a safety lock in place and regularly check the safety mechanisms to ensure it’s working properly.

-A: A log splitter can save you a lot of time because the job gets done in seconds.
+Log splitters can save you a lot of time because the job gets done in seconds.
 You are able to split wood with less effort compared to an ax or a hatchet.
 Also, using a log splitter is way safer than using an ax, as it has a mechanical operation that does not require a lot of motion on your part.

 Q: Should I get a log splitter with one-handed or two-handed operation?